 - Keeping windows closed in buildings and cars

-- Use of sunglasses to stop pollen getting into the eyes
+- Use of sunglasses to stop pollen from getting into the eyes

 - Avoid drying the clothes outside when pollen is high